-- United States Department of Veterans Affairs Educational Benefits - Students apply for these benefits through the VA, and the BMCC Financial Assistance Office certifies them.
-Benefits are paid directly to the student by the VA. - Oregon Veteran Educational Aid Program (Tuition Assistance) - Students apply for this benefit through the State Veterans' Affairs Office, and the benefit is paid by the state directly to the school to be applied towards the students' tuition and fees. - BMCC tuition waivers for military and qualifying family members - students apply for one of these three waivers through BMCC.
+- United States Department of Veterans Affairs Educational Benefits - Students apply for these benefits through the VA, and the BMCC Financial Assistance Office certifies them. - Oregon Veteran Educational Aid Program (Tuition Assistance) - Students apply for this benefit through the State Veterans' Affairs Office, and the benefit is paid by the state directly to the school to be applied towards the students' tuition and fees. - BMCC tuition waivers for military and qualifying family members - students apply for one of these three waivers through BMCC.
 Forms are available on the BMCC Website.
 The BMCC Registrar's Office reviews these requests.